Artin-Schreier quandles of involutions in absolute Galois groups: Introduction

 \section{Introduction}

-Recall that we can identify the real spectrum of a field~$F$ with the set of conjugacy classes of involutions in the absolute Galois group~$\Gal(F)$.
-Here, instead of working with equivalence classes, we define the Artin--Schreier quandle~$\AS(F)$ directly, building on the set of all involutions inside the absolute Galois group~$\Gal(F)$.
-Novel is the observation that this set not only has a topological structure as a subspace of a pro-finite group, but it also has an algebraic structure.
-While not a subgroup, it is still closed under conjugation.
-The algebraic theory of quandles is a well-established axiomatic framework to model conjugation, and~$\AS(F)$, therefore, has the structure of an involutory quandle.
-One of our main results describes the pro-finite involutory quandle~$\AS(F)$ in the most fundamental cases:
+The real spectrum of a commutative ring is a topological space that enriches its Zariski spectrum by incorporating ideas from the theory of formally real fields.
+For a field, which has only one prime ideal, the Zariski spectrum is merely a singleton, whereas the real spectrum comprises the space of orderings of the field.
+From a group-theoretic perspective, we know that we can identify the real spectrum of a field with the space of conjugacy classes of involutions in the absolute Galois group~(see Section~\ref{sec:AS(F)} for a review).
+This observation allows us, in this paper, to further refine the real spectrum of a field~$F$.
+Instead of working with equivalence classes in the form of conjugacy classes of involutions, we define the Artin--Schreier quandle~$\AS(F)$ directly, based on the set of all involutions within the absolute Galois group~$\Gal(F)=\Gal(\overline{F}|F)$.
+A novel observation is that this set not only possesses a topological structure as a subspace of a profinite group but also an algebraic one: Although it is not a subgroup, it is still closed under conjugation.
+The algebraic theory of quandles is a well-established axiomatic framework for modelling conjugation, and~$\AS(F)$, therefore, inherits the structure of an involutory quandle~(see Section~\ref{sec:involutions} for a review).
+One of our main results characterises the profinite involutory quandle~$\AS(F)$ in the most fundamental cases:

-\begin{theorem} The Artin--Schreier quandle~$\AS(\bbQ)$ of the rational number field~$\bbQ$ is a free pro-finite involutory quandle.
+\begin{theorem} The Artin--Schreier quandle~$\AS(\bbQ)$ of the rational number field~$\bbQ$ is a free profinite involutory quandle.
 A Cantor space of involutions inside the absolute Galois group~$\Gal(\bbQ)$ gives a basis.
-A similar statement holds for all formally real number fields. \end{theorem}
+A similar statement holds for all totally real number fields. \end{theorem}

 We prove this result as Theorems~\ref{thm:AS(QQ)} and~\ref{thm:AS(F)} in the text.
 Totally imaginary number fields have no involutions in their absolute Galois groups, and their Artin--Schreier quandles are empty.